Councils and Committees

 - University Research Council (URC)

 The Staff Advisory Council consists of elected representatives from each department to allow staff to participate in the governance of LAU.
-It also serves as an advisory body and a forum for LAU staff to voice their concerns.
+It serves as an advisory body and a forum for LAU staff members to voice their concerns.